PhonologicalCorpusTools/CorpusTools/docs/source/predictability_of_distribution.rst

    environments are __[+back] and __[-back] on the vowel tier than to try to account for possible intervening segments on the entire transcription tier.

+6. **Pronunciation variants**: If the corpus contains multiple pronunciation variants for lexical items, select what strategy should be used.
+For details, see :ref:`pronunciation_variants`.

-6. **Type vs. Token Frequency**: Next, pick whether you want the calculation to be done on types or tokens, assuming that token frequencies are available in your corpus.
+7. **Type vs. Token Frequency**: Next, pick whether you want the calculation to be done on types or tokens, assuming that token frequencies are available in your corpus.
 If they are not, this option will not be available.
 (Note: if you think your corpus does include token frequencies, but this option seems to be unavailable, see :ref:`corpus_format` on the required format for a corpus.)

-7. **Exhaustivity & Uniqueness**: The default is for PCT to check for both exhaustivity and uniqueness of environments, as described above in :ref:`pred_dist_envs`.
+8. **Exhaustivity & Uniqueness**: The default is for PCT to check for both exhaustivity and uniqueness of environments, as described above in :ref:`pred_dist_envs`.
 Un-checking this box will turn off this mechanism.
 For example, if you wanted to compare a series of different possible